Ray Woolford (Photo by Tom Johnson)

 However, the rise of this political dynamo could only be postponed for so long.
 He won his first and only council seat in March of 1993.
 Ray was elected as a councillor for the Angell Ward in Lambeth as a Liberal Democrat following the resignation of a Labour councillor.
 He stood on a platform of fighting corruption at Lambeth Town Hall and won with 841 votes – his highest total ever and the pinnacle of his political career.

 Alas, Ray’s victory champagne was popped too soon.
-It was revealed that Ray himself had been convicted on two counts of obtaining money by deception (a conviction which is "spent").
-An early day motion from 1993 notes, "The disclosure in September that Liberal Democrat Councillor Ray Woolford, who fought and won the Angell ward by-election in March on a virulent campaign alleging corruption in Lambeth Council, had himself been convicted in September 1992 at Southwark Crown Court on two charges of obtaining money by deception... and calls upon the Right honourable Member for Yeovil to make an immediate statement as to the action he will take to sort out this mess."
+It was revealed that Ray himself had been convicted on two counts of obtaining money by deception (which is no longer a statutory offence).
+An early day motion from 1993 notes, "The disclosure in September that Liberal Democrat Councillor Ray Woolford, who fought and won the Angell ward by-election in March on a virulent campaign alleging corruption in Lambeth Council, had himself been convicted in September 1992 at Southwark Crown Court on two charges of obtaining money by deception… and calls upon the Right honourable Member for Yeovil to make an immediate statement as to the action he will take to sort out this mess."

 When his colleagues in the Liberal Democrats found out that their anti-corruption champion was, in fact, a convicted fraudster they gave Ray the boot.